 The test setup is provided in Figure 6.1.1-1.

-At the client side, a custom XR application (e.g., Unity 3D)
+At the client side, a custom XR application developed using the Unity 3D game engine

-generates and transmits user’s data (e.g., pose information, action, real environment data) with metadata (e.g. timing information) for QoE metrics measurement to the remote Scene Manager,
+generates and transmits user’s data (e.g., pose information, action, real environment data) with metadata (e.g. timing information) for QoE metrics measurement to the remote Scene Manager as shown in Figure 6.1.1.1 and defined in clause 3.1 of TS 26.119,

-receives the resulting XR scene data (e.g., scene state for local rendering, media) with metadata for QoE measurement, renders and displays the XR scene.
+receives the resulting XR scene data (i.e.., scene state for local rendering, media) with metadata for QoE measurement, renders and displays the XR scene.

-At the server side, a custom XR application (e.g., Unity 3D)
+At the server side, a custom XR application developed using the Unity 3D game engine

 receives the user’s data with metadata for QoE metrics measurement,